MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 <!-- ====================================================================== -->
 ## Diagnose potential issues with the WebView2 Runtime

-To diagnose or troubleshoot potential prerelease WebView2 Runtime issues that are revealed by your app, you can do the following
+To diagnose or troubleshoot potential preview WebView2 Runtime issues that are revealed by your app, you can do the following

 <!-- ------------------------------ -->